Citizen Promaster Diver Review 2022

 How does Citizen Promaster watch work?

 First, the crown tightens the screw.
-Every high-quality diver’s watch should have this feature.
+Every high-quality Diver’s watch should have this feature.
 This prevents accidental opening underwater, breaking the waterproof seal, and damaging the watch.
 It also has a guard, so it won’t come loose even if you bump into it.

-In your daily life, you will most likely be exposed to enough sunlight that you do not need to specifically charge your watch.
+In your daily life, you will most likely be exposed to enough sunlight that you do not need to charge your watch.

 This means you don’t have to worry about running out of air before time runs out.
-On the bezel, you’ll find a thin mark with a circle at the top every minute, a larger baton for five minutes, a square mark every ten minutes, and a printed number.
+On the bezel, you’ll find a thin mark with a circle at the top every minute, a giant baton for five minutes, a square mark every ten minutes, and a printed number.

 What is the difference between BN0151-09L and BN0150-28E?